boardgameio/boardgame.io/docs/documentation/api/Lobby.md

 Accepts three JSON body parameters:

+- `playerName` (required): the display name of the player joining the match.

 - `playerID` (optional): the ordinal player in the match that is being joined (`'0'`, `'1'`...).
 If not sent, will be automatically assigned to the first available ordinal.

-- `playerName` (required): the display name of the player joining the match.

 - `data` (optional): additional metadata to associate with the player.

-Returns `playerCredentials` which is the token this player will require to authenticate their actions in the future.
+Returns `playerCredentials` which is the token this player will require to authenticate their actions in the future and `playerID`, which can be useful if you didn’t specify a `playerID` when making the request.

 #### Using a LobbyClient instance